pidou46/uEspGUI/README.md

 1 client = 1 mcu

 data: shared list by all sensors objects and the client object.
 This allow each sensor to update the list and client to read it. sensors=liste de sensor.
 To acheive this data is a class variable of Data class.
 Client and Sensor class inherit from Data to gain access to data list.
+Gathering data in a list allow to send chuncks of datas together to optimise network communication.

 #### methods:
 init: herite de iot client